lara-press/docs/templates.md

 ## Using Templates
 When you create templates in the `view/templates` folder, they are are available as options in a metabox on post types through WP Admin.

-Also for Posts, Pages, Custom Post Types, template values available in views the `$__template` variable.
+Also for Posts, Pages, Custom Post Types, template values are available in views with the `$__template` variable.

 Easily switch between templates and custom pages below with this in your master blade file.